kassko/data-mapper/README.md

 ]
 ```

-You hydrate an object with this result set:
+You hydrate an object from this result set:
 ```php
 object(Watch) (2)
 {